 Here at Design Crisis we strive to bring you hard hitting, sensible design information -- like where to buy a three headed sheep chair, letting you know that you need a super expensive gold plated baby buggy, and providing you with all the best tips for updating your spacepod in 2055.
 Well this week, between downing 200 brownies and watching Kid N Play deliver Oscar worthy performances in House Party 2 (The Pajama Jam!), I've really been too busy to suss out any practical decor tips for you guys.
 I know you don't want to get in the way of my freakishly hip lifestyle, so I've obliged by doing pretty much nothing.
 Ok, I did watch one of my fave movies of all time:

-That's right, bitches!
+That's right!
 David Bowie as Jareth the goblin king in Labyrinth is here today, and he's got something to show you.

-Whoops!
-Not that -- although if you've seen the movie, you can't have helped but notice that those pants tights are mighty snug.
-This could be a good thing or a bad thing depending on how you feel about Bowie in drag.
+Not that -- although if you've seen the movie, you can't have helped but notice those pants are mighty snug.
+Good thing?

 That's more like it!
 A very well heeled David Bowie would like you to step into his cozy castle.
 What's that?
 Not feeling the warmth so much?

 Neither is Jennifer Connelly.
 I mean, it's really swell that DB threw this awesome ball to convince her to be his goblin queen, and he gave her a shiny stay puft dress to dance in, and they both have special hair with glitter and colors and lots and lots of hairspray, but does he really think it's going to make up for this?

 Look at this room!
 Perhaps magic spells are made of snips and snails and puppy dog tails, but that doesn't mean you want them in your house.
 It's really no place to raise baby Toby, and nobody wants that.